 The job poster logs in to ClearVoice.
 They see five applicants, including you.
 They see you have a perfect on-time percentage and your topics totally match the subject matter.
 Sweet!
 They click on your profile.
 Then… WOMP, WOMP.
 There’s only one sample of your work there.
 It’s from 1999 and it’s titled, “10 Ways to Prepare for Y2K.”
 They do a double take, get confused, and quickly move on to the next applicant.
 You are left wondering why you didn’t get selected.

 Okay, that’s a crazy exaggeration, but you get the point.
 If a publisher can’t find recent and relevant examples of your work, they probably aren’t going to choose you for the job.

 Here are some tips:

-- Add at least five to 10 writing samples to your profile via the “Add Article” button.
+- Add at least six (but preferably more than 10) writing samples to your profile via the “Add Article” button.

 - Add samples that represent the topics you selected in your Marketplace Settings.

 - Add samples of your work from different sites (rather than just one site).

 - Add articles that were shared on social media, if possible.